fmiopensource/cleanerupper/README.markdown

       clean :body, :method => :scramble
     end

-This method takes an array of columns to be cleaned by cleanerupper, followed by three optional parameters:
+This method takes an array of columns to be cleaned by cleanerupper, followed by four optional parameters:

-    :method     => Specifies which method to clean with :dictionary => Specifies which dictionaries should be used for this cleaning :callback   => Specifies a callback to call if disallowed data is found
+    :method     => Specifies which method to clean with :dictionary => Specifies which dictionaries should be used for this cleaning :callback   => Specifies a callback to call if disallowed data is found :match_case => Specifies whether the cleaner should be case sensitive

 Three methods have been provided for cleaning convenience, which are: